mikaelbr/writings/js-syntax-series/function-arguments.md

 function to use based on arguments when invoking.
 JavaScript is a dynamic language.
 As such, it doesn't have function overloading in the traditional static programming language way you might be used to.
-This is as function overloading would require a more stricter type system for it to resolve what functions to use (there are types in JavaScript, but not a strict language).
+This is as function overloading would require a stricter type system for it to resolve what functions to use (there are types in JavaScript, but not a strict language).
-JavaScript plays on the strength of being dynamic and allows us, for good and for bad, take in what ever arguments we want.
-Arguments in JavaScript are by nature dynamic, and we can pass in what ever amount of arguments we want:
+JavaScript plays on the strength of being dynamic and allows us, for good and for bad, take in whatever arguments we want.
+Arguments in JavaScript are by nature dynamic, and we can pass in whatever amount of arguments we want:

 ```js
 function fn(a, b, c) {